 "[OrderDate] > #8/16/1994# AND [Quantity] > 20"

-The Report Designer's Expression Editor provides functions, operators, data source fields, report elements, constants, and variables to construct expressions.
+The Report Designer allows you to use the Expression Editor that provides functions, operators, data source fields, report elements, constants and variables to construct expressions.

-The Expression Editor highlights an expression's syntax and supports intelligent code completion (it suggests functions and available data elements as you type).
+The Expression Editor supports syntax highlighting and intelligent code completion (suggesting functions and available data elements as you type).

 The Expression Editor displays all the errors it finds in the specified expression.